7 Exercises to Do Everyday – Introduction

 How to do it:

-- Shift your weight over onto your right leg.
+- Shift your weight to your right leg, bending your knee slightly.

-- Hinging from your hips, lean forward and reach down to touch the floor.
+- Hinge at your hips, leaning forward and reaching down toward the floor.

-- Extend your left leg out behind you for balance.
+- Extend your left leg behind you for balance.

 - Stand back up and repeat.